 - Made of Iron: That's nothing compared to the shockwave Sengoku delivers to them in Buddha form which sends them flying.
 All of them, even Doc Q and freakin' Stronger gets up almost immediately.

-- Quantity vs. Quality: Blackbeard seems to only let the best of the best join his crew; he make the Impel Down's Level 6 criminals fight to the death for freedom and recruits the four last standing ones.note He also says that Jewelry Bonney is too weak for his crew, but offers to let her tag along as his "woman".
+- Quantity vs. Quality: Blackbeard only lets the best of the best join his crew, even among the terribly strong Impel Down's Level 6 criminals, he lets them fight to the death for freedom to recruit only the four last standing ones.note He also says that Jewelry Bonney is too weak for his crew, but offers to let her tag along as his "woman".
 After Blackbeard become an emperor, it seems the crew has gotten many more members, as it's now composed of multiple divisions.

 - Un-person: The crimes of the Impel Down recruits were horrific enough for the World Government to turn them into this, storing them in a secret level of the prison to be forgotten from history.

-- Villainous Valor: Averted; at least Shiliew would split up if Blackbeard's plans regarding the Gura Gura Fruit would have failed.
+- Villainous Valor: Averted; at least Shiryu would split up if Blackbeard's plans regarding the Tremor-Tremor Fruit would have failed.

 The Ten Titanic Captains

-- All There in the Manual: A fair bit of information, including which of the currently known member were captains, was revealed through the Vivre Card collection.
+- All There in the Manual: A fair bit of information, including which of the currently known members were captains, was revealed through the Vivre Card collection.

 "Champion" Jesus Burgess

 Voiced by: Tetsu Inada (JP), Phil Parsons (EN)